WORKING TOGETHER

 CIAW calls for greater and more effective federal investments in our nation’s skills so more U.S. businesses can find the skilled workers they need to compete globally, and so all U.S. workers can share in and contribute to our country’s economic prosperity.

-29 National Organizations Urge Congress to Increase Federal Investment in Workforce Development
+National Coalition Urges Congress to Increase Investment in Workforce Development

 Read the full letter here: